MicroGridsPy/MicroGridsPy/README.md

 git clone https://github.com/MicroGridsPy/MicroGridsPy/tree/Development_Linopy.git
 ```

-If you prefer not to use Git, you can directly download the zip folder from GitHub.
+If you prefer not to use Git, you can directly download the zip folder from GitHub [here](https://github.com/MicroGridsPy/MicroGridsPy/tree/Development_Linopy).
 Once downloaded, extract the zip file to a location of your choice.

 ### 4. Navigate to the Project Directory